wiggleforlife/ZLC-DiscordBot/README.md

 - A controller has signed onto a ZLC position that was not online in the previous check.
 -- True:
 --- It has been at least 15min since the last new Discord post.
-True:
+-- True:
-The bot will delete the previous post and submit a new post with all of the current ZLC controllers online.
-(notifying the channel subscribers)
+---The bot will delete the previous post and submit a new post with all of the current ZLC controllers online. (notifying the channel subscribers)
-False:
+-- False:
-The bot will edit the previous post to display all of the current controllers online.
-(without notifying the channel subscribers)
+--- The bot will edit the previous post to display all of the current controllers online. (without notifying the channel subscribers)
-False:
+-- False:
-The bot will edit the previous post to display all of the current controllers online.
-(without notifying the channel subscribers)
+--- The bot will edit the previous post to display all of the current controllers online. (without notifying the channel subscribers)